-Bromley by Bow, Nuka and Ways to Wellness all began with a mixed group of community leaders, and healthcare professionals, passionate about improving outcomes in their community.
-Build a team that combines health and care professionals, and people who know the local community such as VCS organisations and local people.
+Bromley by Bow, Nuka and Ways to Wellness all began with a mixed group of community leaders, and healthcare professionals, passionate about team that combines health and care professionals, and people who know the local community such as VCS organisations and local people.
 They all have to believe in the vision of asset based care.
 Commissioners should support and convene the group but the leadership should come from the community, clinicians and council together.

-- Is there a shared vision for primary care in your local area? - How will you involve local people and VCS in building the vision and values? - Who will carry out the research and implementation?
+- Is there a shared vision for primary care in your local area? - · How will you involve local people and VCS in building the vision and values? - · Who will carry out the research and implementation?